johngudev/studyukrainian-public/content/collections/topical_lessons/kim-ti-pracyuyesh-what-is-your-job.md

         content:
           -
             type: text
-            text: 'My husband is a doctor.He works in a hospital.'
+            text: 'My husband is a doctor.
+He works in a hospital.'
   -
     id: m9wlk3wy
     ukrainian_paragraph: